Revenue Streams: Definition, Types, and Examples

 Sometimes it’s not about finding more customers, but helping the ones you already have get a little more of what they actually need.
 Encouraging an upgrade or add-on can boost your revenue stream without going out to chase cold leads.
 To make this successful, the offer must align with the customer’s needs and provide real value.

-That’s where ScaleOcean ERP software comes in, supporting all of the strategies above, like upselling by providing comprehensive insights, streamlining customer management, and offering more ability to offer relevant solutions that drive additional revenue.
+That’s where ScaleOcean Revenue Management Software comes in, supporting all of the strategies above, like upselling by providing comprehensive insights, streamlining customer management, and offering more ability to offer relevant solutions that drive additional revenue.

 ERP